Apply White Grub Control for Lawns in Early June

 Lifecycle

 Masked chafers overwinter in the soil in the larval grub stage, however, these mature grubs do little damage and are difficult to kill.
 So when control is necessary it is targeted at the next generation of insects.
-After digging in my garden last weekend, I found mature white grub larva, which means they are right on target to emerge as adults from late May through July.
-Watch for the adult beetles around yard lights at night early next month.
+After digging in my garden last week, I found mature white grub larva, which means they are right on target to emerge as adults from late June through early July.
+Watch for the adult beetles around yard lights at night next month.

-After mating, females tunnel a few inches into the soil and lay eggs, which hatch in about three weeks.
-This year, the new generation of white grub larvae will begin hatching around mid to late June.
+After mating, females tunnel a few inches into the soil and lay eggs, which hatch in about 14 to 18 days.
+The new generation of white grub larvae will begin hatching around early July.

 Damage